oldlbewald/C211-Final-Project-Anything/README.md

 Source files:

-RentalCompany.java -

-Accounts.txt - This is a text file where the users will be added to when they a created, this includes the users username and password they input.
+RentalCompany.java - Java file that contains the main, also contains the methods to the gui.

 newAcount.java - Java file that creates a new users account with a username and password from users input.
 Also ensures all input is formated properly before inserted to Accounts.txt file.

-Account.java -

-Vehicles.java -
+Accounts.txt - This is a text file where the users will be added to when they a created, this includes the users username and password they input.

+Account.java - Java file that contains the methods to validate login validation.

+Vehicles.java - Java file that creates the vehicle objects & methods to add vehicles and remove vehicles to users accounts.